 Good question, indeed!

-There’s a lot to be considered when looking for pens.
-One variable is the ink type, what it delivers, and how it affects the writing experience for each individual user.
-So then, what is the difference between gel and ink pens, and which varieties do they belong to – ballpoints, rollerballs, or fountain pens?
+What about you?
+Do you know what is the difference between gel and ink pens, and which varieties do they belong to – ballpoints, rollerballs, or fountain pens?

 The goal of both devices is to create a writing tool that can distribute a fast-drying thick ink for writing, drawing, or sketching.
 Though ultimately how users perceive a pen’s performance is somewhat subjective, it’s important to understand these two pens so that you know which ones are most compatible with your writing requirement.